canmetan/dotfiles/README.md

 # dotfiles
 Configuration files for i3wm with zsh.
-At the time of this upload, system looks like this (colors are not accurate):
+At the time of this upload, resulting system looks like this (colors are not accurate):

 ![Current](https://github.com/canmetan/dotfiles/blob/master/gifs/sc.gif?raw=true)